tabcat/dynamic-content/ARTICLE.md

 ### Dynamic-Content IDs

+---
+> **Disclaimer: Dynamic-Content IDs or DCIDs only exist for the purposes of this article.
+It is not an official spec or part of IPFS.**
+---

 A Dynamic-Content ID (DCID) is a CID.
 Both DCIDs and CIDs reference and identify content on the DHT.
 Where they diverge is how they are derived.
 While CIDs are the hash of some static content, DCIDs are a permutation of the CID of a manifest document.